rideau-info.com

 Rideau Canal - Locking Statistics

-The table below shows statistics for some selected locks along the canal:
+The table below shows statistics for some selected locks along the canal (this is not the complete list of locks):

 Lockstation Number of